There are a number of eye disorders that can influence

 Mucuna pruriens extract (Cowhage)

 Lycium berry extract (Lycium Barbarum) also known as goji berry

 Sarsaparila (Sarsaparilla Smilax)

-Alpha lipoic acid antioxidant
+Alpha lipoic acid antioxidant, also improves color perception.

 To keep your eyes healthy and functioning at their best, especially as you get older, regular eye checkups after age 50 or 55 are a good option.
 Eye disorders such as glaucoma, cataracts, and even diabetes related eye problems can be diagnosed early and managed, preventing worse eye problems in the future.